mittwald/developer-portal/docs/concepts.md

 ### Obtaining an API token

 To authenticate to the API, you will need an **API Token**.
-You can obtain one either via the mittwald Studio Web UI or via the API itself (if you already have another API token).
+You can obtain one either via the mittwald mStudio Web UI or via the API itself (if you already have another API token).

 1. **In the UI**, go to your user profile and choose the [API tokens](https://studio.mittwald.de/app/profile/api-tokens) menu item.
 2. Alternatively, **via the API**, use the `/v2/signup/token/api` endpoint.
 This requires you to already have an existing API token: